bhuvanchandmaddi/DevopsMiniProjects/Readme.md

 ## Project 9
 This is extension of project 7. we have created self signed certicates for accessing nginx application there.
 Here we will get real certificates from Let`s encrypt for free

+**Note**: From project 10, readme info will be available in hashnode.
+In gitrepo we will gonna see only code snippets,other files etc